Without a Paddle: Nature's Calling

-Without a Paddle: Nature's Calling is a 2009 American adventure comedy film directed by Ellory Elkayem, written by Stephen Mazur, and is a sequel to the 2004 film Without a Paddle.
+Without a Paddle: Nature's Calling is a 2009 American adventure comedy film directed by Ellory Elkayem, written by Stephen Mazur, and is a standalone sequel to the 2004 film Without a Paddle.
 Aside from the theme of three men on a river adventure to find something, there is little connection to the first film.
 None of the original actors return.
 It was released on DVD on January 13, 2009.

 Plot

 Ben and Zach are childhood friends who reunite years later to take part in an unusual quest that involves traveling into the woods in search of Ben's high school sweetheart.
 They are joined by their British rival Nigel, and as the stakes get higher and the squirrels turn hostile, the hapless trio attempts to navigate a raging river while realizing that sometimes nature isn't all it's cracked up to be.